St Joseph's University, 36, Lalbagh Road, Bengaluru-560027, Karnataka, India.

 • To encourage policy recommendations that recognize the significance of IKS in governance effectiveness.

-• Introduce credit-bearing courses on Indian Knowledge Systems at undergraduate and postgraduate levels, in line with UGC guidelines.
+• Introduce credit-bearing courses on IKS at UG and PG levels, in line with UGC guidelines.

-• Develop elective and certificate courses on themes such as Indian philosophy, Ayurveda, Yoga, classical languages, indigenous technologies, and sustainable practices.
+• Develop elective and certificate courses (Indian philosophy, Ayurveda, Yoga, classical languages, etc.).

-• Initiate interdisciplinary research projects that connect IKS with modern scientific and social challenges (e.g., climate resilience, public health, renewable energy, governance).
+• Initiate interdisciplinary projects connecting IKS with modern challenges (climate, health, governance).

-• Publish research papers, policy briefs, and edited volumes highlighting contemporary applications of IKS.
+• Publish papers, policy briefs, and edited volumes.

-• Establish a digital repository of institutional IKS-related work.
+• Establish a digital repository of institutional IKS work.

-• Organize regular workshops, lecture series, and national/international seminars to foster dialogue between traditional knowledge holders, scholars, and students.
+• Organize workshops, lecture series, and seminars to foster dialogue.

-• Celebrate IKS-focused events (e.g., International Yoga Day, Ayurveda Day, Sanskrit Week) to raise awareness on campus and beyond.
+• Celebrate IKS events (International Yoga Day, Ayurveda Day, Sanskrit Week).

-• Build collaborations with IKS division of the Ministry of Education, other universities, research institutions, and cultural organizations.
+• Build collaborations with the IKS division of the Ministry of Education and other institutions.

-• Establish linkages with local practitioners, artisans, and communities to preserve and document indigenous practices.
+• Link with local practitioners, artisans, and communities to preserve practices.

-• Encourage innovation labs that blend indigenous practices with emerging technologies.
+• Encourage innovation labs blending indigenous practices with emerging tech.

 • Develop Massive Open Online Courses (MOOCs) and e-learning modules for wider dissemination.

-• Encourage student projects, internships, and dissertations rooted in IKS themes.
+• Encourage student projects, internships, and dissertations rooted in IKS.

-• Provide faculty development programs to equip teachers with the tools to integrate IKS in their courses.
+• Provide faculty development programs to integrate IKS into courses.

-• Promote community outreach projects linking IKS to local needs such as sustainable agriculture, health awareness, and ecological conservation.
+• Promote community outreach linking IKS to sustainable agriculture and health.

 All rights reserved © 2023 St Joseph's University, Bengaluru